HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Imagery/index.md

 1. Once you have a copy of the map as a picture on your computer (ideally a high-resolution `TIFF`, but a high-quality `.jpeg` or `.png` could also work), use our [tutorial]() to georeference the map in ArcGIS Pro.
 The tutorial will cover how to access the software using your Harvard key.

-2. Publish the georeferenced map as a map service, using the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/latest/help/sharing/overview/publish-a-map-service.htm).
+2. Publish the georeferenced map from ArcGIS Pro to ArcGIS Online using [this guide](https://doc.arcgis.com/en/arcgis-online/manage-data/publish-tiles.htm).

 ### Option 3: Use the ArcGIS Imagery Extension